 The infographic below shows the most common threat types identified and flagged during Surfshark’s Antivirus scans, including malware such as viruses, trojans, worms, spyware, adware, bots, and more.

-Each form of threat is ranked and recorded as a percentage of total threats found in the pie chart at the top of the infographic and, like other data points in this article, is updated weekly.
+Each form of threat is ranked and recorded as a percentage of total threats found in the pie chart at the top of the infographic, like other data points in this article, and is updated weekly until January 1st, 2023.

 Keep in mind that most threats presented are malware but some are categorized as riskware – i.e., software with the ability to create one or more security vulnerabilities or system breaches.